grafov/aeis/README.rst

 AEIS is «Another Emacs Initialization Set».

-AEIS purpose is order chaos of `emac.d' scripts and extensions loaded and installed by hands or with package-managers.
+AEIS purpose is ordering a chaos of `emacs.d' scripts and extensions loaded and installed by hands or with package-managers.
 It's not a kind of a «starter kit» bloated with packages unused by you.
 AEIS just offers skeleton for further Emacs customizing.